Mental Health

 Why Are Teens Anxious?

-The current team generation is unlike any that came before.
+The current teen generation is unlike any that came before.
 The world they live in is vastly changed from the world where their parents and grandparents grew up.
 Each teen’s experience with anxiety will be unique.
 It’s important to understand their perspective and concerns from an objective point of view.

 Some common anxiety influences include: